Filing for Divorce in Melbourne, FL

 In Florida, business owners involved in a divorce wish to protect their business and their interest in the business.
 The divorce process is different for business owners.
 They may have to involve an expert to value the business to determine the marital portion, if any, and consider the goals of the business after the divorce.

 The Divorce Process

-In the state of Florida, divorce proceedings can take up to six months.
+In the state of Florida, divorce proceedings can take from six months to two years on average.
 This can be a difficult wait for couples who have decided to divorce, especially if they are not on good terms.
-Luckily, the state allows for couples to request temporary orders during the divorce process.
-These orders can include child support, spousal support, and restraining orders.
+Fortunately, Florida law allows for couples to request temporary orders during the divorce process.
+These orders can include temporary timesharing arrangements and schedules, child support, temporary spousal support, and restraining orders.
 This allows for some level of stability during the divorce proceedings.
-Temporary orders are usually awarded quickly by the court, and are valid until the divorce is finalized or the court decides to change the orders.
-It is important to note that temporary orders can only be requested if both spouses agree to them.

 Serving your spouse as you await a response

 In Florida, divorce law requires that the person who files the divorce petition (the “Petitioner”) must serve the other spouse (the “Respondent”) with divorce papers.

 Once your spouse has been served, you must file a proof of service with the court.
 If you don’t properly serve your spouse or file a proof of service, the judge can’t proceed with your divorce.
 If you unable to serve your spouse due to lack of knowledge of their whereabouts, you may proceed to serve them by publication after diligent efforts are made to locate them.

 Serving your spouse can be easy if they agree to the divorce and sign an acceptance of serve.
 However, some spouses, especially those who want to stay married or complicate the procedure, can be evasive or impede the process.
 If this is the case, it’s best to hire a professional who has experience serving difficult parties.
 With their help, you can ensure that your divorce papers are served correctly and that your divorce case can move forward.